ArdentLabs/bootcamp-fall-2017/README.md

  > Jumping into the deep end with iOS/Android development.

-Welcome to `P060A`, JavaScript and React Native Bootcamp!
-By the end of this 8 week camp, you will be able to build your own iOS/Android application using the same technology that Facebook is using to develop their own applications.
+Welcome to `P060A`, Ardent Academy's JavaScript & React Native Boot Camp!
+By the end of this ten week camp, you will be able to build your own iOS/Android application using the same technology that Facebook is using to develop their own applications.
 Not only will we provide you with the knowledge necessary for app development, but also some best practices that will ensure that your code is beautiful and reusable.
-Our goal as instructors is to introduce you to the world of development in a manner that will foster your growth as potential software developers.
+As the instructor, my goal is to introduce you to the world of development in a manner that will foster your growth as potential software engineers.

 This will be a rigorous course; learning the course material takes far more time than we have in class.
-You will be expected to spend *at least* 10 hours a week coding, looking through documentation, and researching new features outside of class.
-Make sure to communicate with me and Sam over Slack to work out any problems!
+To get the most out of the course, you should plan to spend *at least* two hours a week coding, looking through documentation, and researching new features for your apps outside of class - **five hours a week is optimal**.
+If you ever feel unsure about what you should be working on or how to solve a problem, message me or Sam on Slack!

+ > Note: We will connect students to our Slack team on the first day of class.

-Every week will contain links to resources to aid you in the development of your application as well as instructions for the weekly projects we have in store.
+Each week's lecture notes will contain links to resources to aid you in the development of your application as well as instructions for the weekly projects we have in store.

 Now let's make something awesome :tada: